feast

 Timing

+Fifty days after Pascha, the disciples were gathered in Jerusalem.
+The risen Christ had told them to wait — for something he called "the Promise of the Father."
+They prayed.
+They waited.
 Then the sound of a rushing wind.
 Tongues of fire above each person's head.
 The capacity to speak in languages they had never learned.
-And an interior transformation that the Book of Acts attempts to describe and cannot quite contain: these people who had been frightened behind locked doors became the people who would turn the world upside down.
+And an interior transformation that the Book of Acts attempts to describe and cannot quite contain.

 The Spirit and Theosis

-Symeon the New Theologian's insistence — his nearly scandalous insistence — that every baptized Christian is meant to consciously know the Holy Spirit's presence within them, is Pentecost theology applied to personal spiritual life.
+Symeon the New Theologian's insistence — his nearly scandalous insistence — that every baptized Christian is meant to consciously know the Holy Spirit's presence is Pentecost theology applied to personal spiritual life.
 What happened in that upper room is the paradigm and the promise: the Spirit does not descend once on fifty fishermen in Jerusalem and then retire from the field.
 The Spirit descends on every person who is prepared to receive him.

 The Green Feast

 One of the most distinctive features of the Orthodox Pentecost is the decoration of the church with greenery — branches, flowers, grass on the floor.
 The priest's vestments are green.
-In some traditions, flowers are strewn everywhere.
+The living world participates in the feast: the creation witnessing to the Spirit who hovered over the waters at the beginning and who descends again at Pentecost to renew the face of the earth.

 The question Pentecost puts to the practitioner is not: "Was the Holy Spirit given?" — clearly, yes.
 The question is: "Have I received what was given?"